ExistensialReset/flowmosr/guides/ethics_care/ETHICS_AND_CARE.md

 - question Flow;
 - question governance;
 - question one's own Circle;
-- and reject the interpretation imposed by others.
+- and reject interpretations imposed by others.

 No Flow structure may claim ownership over a person's: